Geoalert/mapflow-docs-en/source/userguides/search_mosaic.rst

 Mapflow Data API enables search for the Global Mosaic's metadata.

 .. note::
-    Commercial ⭐️ Global mosaic is the annually updated satellite imagery composite covering most of the World.
-The mosaic is composed of Jilin's imagery (RGB, 0.75–0.5 m/px).
+    Commercial 🌏 Global mosaic is the annually updated satellite imagery composite covering most of the World.
+The mosaic is composed of "Jilin" Chinese satellites imagery (RGB, 0.75–0.5 m/px).
 The preview is limited to zoom 12.

 How to use :doc:`Mapflow – QGIS <qgis_plugin>` to search for mosaic's metadata and run the analysis: